NIRSpec MSA Planning Tool, MPT

 This page introduces the MSA Planning Tool (MPT), which can be found within the JWST Astronomers Proposal Tool Overview (APT).
 Here, we provide a basic overview of the steps required to create a NIRSpec MOS proposal.
 Additionally, new MOS terminology is defined, and the steps for implementing confirmation images are described.
 More detailed descriptions of MOS proposal implementation can be found in the NIRSpec MPT - Catalogs, NIRSpec MPT - Planner and NIRSpec MPT - Plans articles, as well as the MOS Roadmap.
 Likewise, an overview of the multi-phase MOS observing process, from proposal submission to angle assignment and flight-ready updates can be found in the article NIRSpec MOS Observing Process.

 The NIRSpec MOS proposal and observing update process

-The MSA Planning Tool: a roadmap
+The MSA Planning Tool: a basic overview

 - Create and upload a complete catalog of sources.

 - Define appropriate candidate sets with primary sources and filler sources.